 - The Glass Cleaning regulation allows recycling centers or processors with mixed loads of glass more than ten percent contaminated to receive CRV program payments for material not otherwise eligible.
 The glass must be cleaned to certain industrial standards, with approval from the Division of Recycling.

-- Glass Minimum Content Requirements (PDF, 131 KB): California manufacturers of new glass containers must use at least 35% postconsumer recycled glass, or 25% if the cullet is mixed-color.
-Likewise, fiberglass insulation manufacturers must use at least 30% postconsumer glass.
+- Glass Minimum Content Requirements: California manufacturers of new glass containers must use at least 35 percent postconsumer recycled glass, or 25 percent if the cullet is mixed-color.
+Likewise, fiberglass insulation manufacturers must use at least 30 percent postconsumer glass.
 In recent years, the two industries in California have used more than 700,000 tons of cullet annually.

 - The Quality Incentive Payment (QIP) program is designed to improve the quality and marketability of empty beverage containers collected for recycling.
-Certified recyclers and processors are encouraged to clean and color sort glass in return for a Quality Incentive Payment (PDF, 691 KB) for each ton recycled.
+Certified recyclers and processors are encouraged to clean and color sort glass in return for a Quality Incentive Payment for each ton recycled.